Conselh Generau d'Aran

-The General Council of Aran (in Aranese Conselh Generau d'Aran) is the autonomous governing body of the region (unofficially considered a comarca) of Val d'Aran in Catalonia.
-The chamber is headed by the Síndic d'Aran.
+The General Council of Aran (Aranese: Conselh Generau d'Aran) is the autonomous governing body of the territory of the Aran Valley in Catalonia.
+The chamber is headed by the Sindic d'Aran.

 Composition

-The General Council of Aran is composed by 13 members elected every four years.
+The General Council of Aran is composed by 13 members elected every four years, concurrently with local elections.
 Aran is divided into six electoral districts (terçons):